State Road 7 Extension

-A 16’ high noise wall is proposed on the west side of the Baywinds community, located just north of Okeechobee Boulevard; and a 20’ high noise wall is proposed on the east side of the Ibis Reserve Apartments, located just south of Northlake Boulevard (subject to final approval by the property owner).
+A 16’ high noise wall will be built on the west side of the Baywinds community, located just north of Okeechobee Boulevard; and a 20’ high noise wall will be built on the east side of the Ibis Reserve Apartments, located just south of Northlake Boulevard (subject to final approval by the property owner).
 The length and heights of the walls are based on the location of the wall as well as the height and distance of the affected residential units from the roadway.

 Will fencing be provided and where?

-A 10’ high chain link fence, similar to the existing 10’ fence on the east side of SR 7, south of 60th Street North, will be provided throughout the project limits beginning just north of the Baywinds community.
-The fence will help to prevent wildlife from crossing SR 7.
-The existing 6’ fence on the west side of SR 7 from Porto Sol to 60th Street North will remain.
+A 10’ high chain link fence, similar to the existing 10’ fence on the east side of State Road 7, south of 60th Street North, will be provided throughout the project limits beginning just north of the Baywinds community.
+The fence will help to prevent wildlife from crossing State Road 7.
+The existing 6’ fence on the west side of State Road 7 from Porto Sol to 60th Street North will remain.

 What is being done to mitigate potential rollover incidents at the location of the curves within the project limits?

 The curves will be constructed with the pavement sloped, as required based on the design speed.
 In addition, guardrail or concrete barrier wall is provided to prevent errant vehicles from leaving the roadway.
 The concrete barrier wall along the curve is 54-inch high.
 Guardrail is provided throughout the project limits adjacent to the environmental areas along the east side of State Road 7 beginning just north of Baywinds.

 Roundabouts will be incorporated at the intersections with the Ibis entrance and at 60th Street North, based on an assessment of traffic volumes and operational capacity.

 How do two lane roundabouts work?